Back to blog

 SafePrompt Team

-How to Detect Prompt Injection Attacks in Node.js and Python (2026)
+How to Detect Prompt Injection in Node.js and Python (2026)

-A developer-focused guide to detecting prompt injection attacks in Node.js and Python applications.
-Full Express middleware, FastAPI middleware, and API integration examples.
+A provider-agnostic guide to detecting prompt injection in Node.js and Python apps.
+Full Express middleware, FastAPI middleware, response schema, and integration patterns for any LLM.

 Node.jsPythonPrompt InjectionAI SecurityExpressFastAPI